schmunk42/gii-template-collection/README.md

 ### Template hybrid

-An enhanced hybrid between the default and slim templates.
+An enhanced hybrid between the default/slim templates and the bootstrap crud generator.

 Requires yii-bootstrap, x-editable-yii and echosen.